cleborys/food_borys_dk/README.md

-Static site generation for food.dk using Hugo
+Static site generation for food.borys.dk using Hugo

 ### How to add a recipe
 1. Run `hugo new --kind recipe-bundle recipes/<name-of-new-recipe>`